Technigo/project-mongo-api/README.md

 Start by briefly describing the assignment in a sentence or two.
 Keep it short and to the point.

+## Requirements:
+  1. The API should have at least 3 routes.
+    This API has the following routes:
+    - /: Returns documentation of the API using express-list-endpoints.[Express List Endpoints](https://www.npmjs.com/package/express-list-endpoints).
+    -

 ## Dependency Installation & Startup Development Server
 This project uses npm (Node Package Manager) and Express.js to manage dependencies and run the development server.
 Follow these steps to get started:
   1. Install Project Dependencies